melanieganz/UnbalancedCV/README.md

 We will simulate different cases of unbalanced data in a very simple classification setting, e.g. just using a single feature and then adding more complicated settings.

-In the notebooks we show an example of how the two approaches differ in practice.
+In the notebooks and scripts we show an example of how the two approaches differ in practice.

 ### Environment setup:
 ```bash